WilliamMarti/CCNA/CCNA/Routing/OSPF.md

 ###### **Broadcast**

-Dynamically discover neighbors by sending / listening tto OSPF Hello Messages using multicast address 224..0.0.5
+Dynamically discover neighbors by sending / listening to OSPF Hello Messages using multicast address 224..0.0.5

 **DR** and **BDR** must be elected on each subnet.
 Only DR if there are no OSPF neighbors